NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

           and merchandise which was loaded")
 </pre>

-<p>This contract was still, legally speaking, a loan.
+This contract was still, legally speaking, a loan.
 This had at least two interesting consequences on what we now call the insurance premium.
 Firstly, the premium was treated as goods purchases by the insurer on credit.
 Secondly, even at this late date, contracts were coy about the actual value of such goods.
-Leaving the value of those goods unspecified made usury difficult to prove in this "loan".</p>
+Leaving the value of those goods unspecified made usury difficult to prove in this "loan".

 <!--
 <p>Let's call <b>damages</b> the amount of damages to said goods, and maxDamages the maximium amount payable.
 Then we can draft the following contract:</p>
 -->

-<h2>Rules: Logically Combined and Superimposed Events</h2>
+## Rules: Logically Combined and Superimposed Events

-<p>Events in a <strong>when</strong> clause can be combined in logical conditions which must evaluate to true in order to trigger the subclause.
+Events in a **when** clause can be combined in logical conditions which must evaluate to true in order to trigger the subclause.
 This can be used to model conditional clauses in contracts, and, more broadly, procedural and substantive rules of law.
-When constructing rules we call the primitive events <em>elements</em>.
-For example, here is, roughly following the Restatement(Second) of Contracts, a legal rule for promissory estoppel:</p>
+When constructing rules we call the primitive events _elements_.
+For example, here is, roughly following the Restatement(Second) of Contracts, a legal rule for promissory estoppel:

 <pre>
 when